helidon-io/helidon-labs/incubator/virtual-threads-metrics/README.md

 ```

 ### Modify the app to use the component
-Edit the `pom.xml` file to add a dependency on the component:
+Edit your project's `pom.xml` file to add a dependency on this component:
 ```xml
 <dependency>
     <groupId>io.helidon.labs.incubator</groupId>